 Of course, there are some steps involved in finding this missing treasure!
 The dental front office team, insurance or billing department must print reports and then follow steps to resolve issues.

 Become a Treasure Hunter!
-Use The Dental Office Ageing Reports as Your Map!
+Use The Dental Office Aging Reports as Your Map!

 There are 2 different types of dental office ageing reports to look at each week.
 Yes, I said each week!
 You might have thought I would say “each month”, but the real trick is to print these reports each week!
 The reports you want to print are the insurance ageing reports and the patient ageing reports.

-Then, of course, you must know how to read these ageing reports.
+Then, of course, you must know how to read these aging reports.
 The person reading the map really needs to know what they are looking at and what the signs and landmarks are!

 Numbers Do Not Lie!